 1. Sampling for surface contamination and air contaminants for any health hazards may require the HCO to wear personal protective equipment.
-Each HCO who is expected to use PPE will be trained in the proper care, use, and limitations of the PPE. - a.
-In instances where respiratory protection is required, the HCO will utilize the Unit Specific procedures for the use of respiratory protection by CSHOs contained in the NCDOLs written Respiratory Protection program.
-HCOs that are required to wear respiratory protection will be medically cleared via the CSHO Physical Examination Process.
-2. While evaluating worker exposures to lead, HCOs will also need to be aware of and evaluate potential exposures to other metals, including but not limited to, arsenic, manganese, chromium, cadmium, copper, and magnesium.
+Each HCO who is expected to use PPE will be trained in the proper care, use, and limitations of the PPE.
+In instances where respiratory protection is required, the HCO will utilize the unit specific procedures for the use of respiratory protection by CSHOs contained in the NCDOLs written Respiratory Protection Program.
+HCOs that are required to wear respiratory protection will be medically cleared, fit tested and trained per the NCDOL Safety and Health Program Policies.
+2. While evaluating worker exposures to lead and chromium (VI), HCO's will also need to be aware of and evaluate potential exposures to other metals, including but not limited to, arsenic, manganese, cadmium, copper, and magnesium.
 3. HCOs on the asbestos team will receive additional training prior to conducting inspections inside regulated areas.
 For inspections that involve Class I, II, and III asbestos removal, only properly trained HCOs will perform the on-site asbestos evaluation. - a.
 HCOs required to enter a regulated area or negative pressure enclosure (containment area) will wear personal protective equipment, such as but not limited to, disposable coveralls, head coverings, foot coverings, gloves, and appropriate respiratory protection. - b.
 HCOs will not enter a negative pressure enclosure unless it is absolutely necessary.
-Prior to entry into a containment area, the HCO will determine if decontamination facilities exist and if the decontamination facilities are adequate.
+Prior to entry into a containment area, the HCO will determine if decontamination facilities exist and if the facilities are adequate.
 If the CSHO decides that decontamination cannot be adequately provided the supervisor will be contacted for guidance.

 - c.
 Prior to entering a containment area, HCOs will closely review and examine the asbestos sampling data on-site concerning the exposures or potential exposures.
 If the employer does not have sampling data or cannot supply adequate data to support the selection of the types of respirators that are in use, the HCO will not enter the areas where respirators are in use or the HCO must don a self-contained breathing apparatus (SCBA) to enter the containment area.
-If the hazard determination performed by the employer has been completed in accordance with the standard, the HCO may downgrade to a Powered Air Purifying Respirator (PAPR), at a minimum, prior to entering the containment area.
-The HCO must obtain Supervisor approval, prior to downgrading from a SCBA to a PAPR.
-The HCO must conduct personal air sampling on them self while inside the containment and provide results of the sampling to their Supervisor for inclusion in their personnel file.
+If the hazard determination performed by the employer has been completed in accordance with the standard, the HCO may downgrade to a powered air purifying respirator (PAPR), at a minimum, prior to entering the containment area.
+The HCO must obtain supervisor approval, prior to downgrading from a SCBA to a PAPR.
+The HCO must conduct personal air sampling on them self while inside the containment and provide results of the sampling to their supervisor for inclusion in their personnel file.